-DR. RAHMAN KANDIL is a fellowship-trained sports medicine Orthopedic Surgeon specializing in Shoulder and Knee surgery.
+DR. RAHMAN KANDIL is a board certified fellowship-trained sports medicine Orthopedic Surgeon specializing in Shoulder and Knee surgery.
 Dr. Kandil treats a variety of bone and joint conditions including general orthopedic injuries, fractures, and ligament/muscle/tendon injuries.

 He is currently the Chair of Orthopedic Surgery at Stone Springs Hospital Center (SSHC) and is an elected member of SSHC Medical Executive as well as Surgical Advisory Committees working on Process Improvement Projects.

 Dr. Kandil is a member of Inova Loudoun Hospital's Surgical Services Quality and Block Committee.

 He also served as a Visiting Professor at the University of Virginia Department of Orthopaedic Surgery.

 He performs arthroscopic surgery of the shoulder, hip, and knee as well as minimally invasive joint replacements of the knee and shoulder.
 In addition, he has a strong interest in complex arthroscopic repair and reconstruction of the shoulder and knee, cartilage regenerative procedures of the shoulder and knee, and the orthopedic management of pediatric athletic injuries.

 Dr. Kandil’s patient-oriented approach helps establish the trust and confidence necessary to achieve the best possible outcome and return patients to their highest possible level of performance.